null

 To keep your weed fresh, we recommend storing it in an air-tight container and popping in a moisture pack!
 Boveda moisture packs are designed to regulate the humidity levels in cannabis without oversaturating it with moisture.

-Myth: Rice Paper is made from rice
+Myth: Rice Paper is Made From Rice

 Truth: Rice Paper is not actually made from rice!

-Here at Sesh, our Refined White Rice Paper Cones are made from sustainably sourced paper procured from the world’s finest paper producers.
+Here at DaySavers, our Refined White Paper Cones are made from sustainably sourced paper procured from the world’s finest paper producers.
 Contrary to popular belief, these cones aren’t bleached; to get achieve the desired white color, we use the same plant matter used for our Natural Brown Cones, but the pulp is cleaned and refined further, so that less of the plant matter remains, no bleach or chlorine necessary!

 Truth: Putting your grinder in the freezer allows you to retrieve more of it from your grinder.